CurtisGRJones/CJResume/README.md

 ### Bug Log
 - CSS is causing undesired style on firefox
 - webkit-scrollbar is still being publically implemented from caculator
-- Calculator not verically centered
+- Calculator not verically centered on production
 - Content not verically cented in content div
 - Copywright popping out when nav bar comes out